Pomax/are-we-flying/docs/index.md

 import dotenv from "dotenv";
 dotenv.config({ path: `${__dirname}/.env` });

-// With an extra import that'll let use automatically open a browser. import open from "open";

 // Then we set up socketless:
-import { linkClasses } from "socketless";
+import { ClientClass } from "./src/classes/client/client.js";
-import { ClientClass, ServerClass } from "./src/classes/index.js";
+import { createWebClient } from "socketless";
-const factory = linkClasses(ClientClass, ServerClass);

 // But instead of a server, we're going to build a "web client",
 // which is something that can both act as client to our server,